Am I Heading for a Bad Marriage? My Spouse Is So Annoying

 The tone of voice matters as well.
 Irritation and anger invite defensiveness.
 Sarcasm is especially risky, because it usually conveys contempt.
 A good-humored comment, by contrast, is most likely to slide gracefully into your partner's database.

-My Power of Two book explains a full curriculum of similar "fix-it" talk techniques for sustaining safe information flow.
+My Power of Two book and workbook explain the full curriculum of similar "fix-it" talk techniques for sustaining safe information flow.
 Skills matter.

 In sum, how can you prevent slippage into a bad marriage?